charlieburd/crypto_crystal_ball/README.md

 Our machine learning model will be based around a linear regression.
 It will look at our indicators over a period of 10 years and help forecast which areas will continue to improve their environmental initiatives.

-TBD are which indicators we would like to measure (air quality, noise pollution, park space), the area covered by the tool (the entire country, state, city) and the size of the scored sectors (county, zip code, neighborhood).
+TBD are which indicators we would like to measure (air quality, noise pollution, communitiy park space), the area covered by the tool (the entire country, state, city) and the size of the scored sectors (county, zip code, neighborhood).

 ## Team Members - Roles